Learning More About ADHD

 Quality over quantity in general when managing health conditions.
 Carving out time for waves of busy prevents backlogs and when you don’t try to be “all things” : you experience energetic alignment / joy which is the place where inspired ideas live.

-The right people appreciate the limits of your availability, if not, they're probably entitled takers anyway whom you can live without.
+The right people appreciate the limits of your availability, if not, they're probably people whom you can live without.

 How is functioning even possible without some pre-set guaranteed uninterrupted time without notifications to yourself both for segments of your work and life?
-It’s not when you have ADHD, and I think anyone who doesn’t comprehend this is not a fully matured adult, because those who take these things personally have no place in my life.
+It’s not when you have ADHD.

 You will be drifting around in life with no real vision if you allow other people to run up in your life, run your calendar, your values, and run you over with their expectations, you had a unique purpose before they had an opinion.

-I embrace hard work - but during designated hours, even from my business: my phone / mind is off from anything that resembles work when I am at the gym/swimming : as we are all worthy of “unavailable”/"no notifications” time to recharge to come back refreshed, I define success as health and a measure of time freedom.
+I embrace hard work via intensity and keeping my knowledge on point - but *only* during designated hours, even from my business: my phone / mind is off from anything that resembles work when I am at the gym/swimming : as we are all worthy of “unavailable”/"no notifications” time to recharge to come back refreshed, I define success as health and a measure of time freedom.

 Consciously working on recharging and refreshing my mind in peace is highly important work that deserves to be uninterrupted the same way that my focus blocks deserve to be un-interrupted so that I can get to the next segment of my life on time.